lluevano/lluevano.github.io/_pages/cv.md

 Objective
 ======
-To make use of my strong analytical skills along with my graduate experience in modern Artificial Intelligence techniques, solving the IT industry’s most challenging problems involving research for complex technology projects of high social and economic impact.
+To advance Computer Vision and Biometrics research that translates into deployable technology, applying strong analytical skills and international academic and applied research experience to face recognition under real-world constraints — low resolution, long range, cross-spectral acquisition, and limited data — as well as to anti-spoofing, privacy, and decentralized machine learning, and to contribute to problems of high social and scientific impact through research, collaboration, teaching, and the supervision of new researchers.

 {% include base_path %}